Armenia–Israel relations: Jewish community in Armenia

 Before the 1996 discovery of a medieval Jewish cemetery, it was believed that there was no Jewish presence in Armenia before modern times.
 A team of Armenian and Israeli historians and archaeologists excavated the site of the original discovery, and found 64 more graves.
 It was determined that the Jewish community in Armenia dated back at least to the 13th century.
 Bishop Mkrtchyan, who first discovered the cemetery, said: "At a time when you can't imagine that a country ... in Europe either helped create or didn't destroy a Jewish settlement ...
 It is fantastic how they could gather cultural, architectural symbolism of Jewish Armenians ... and they were connected, and built one of the strongest kingdoms during [the] time of [the] Mongols."

 Historians have conjectured that the first Jews arrived in Armenia shortly after the destruction of the first Temple in Jerusalem.
 They lived (and live) relatively peacefully with the Armenian Christians, with anti-Semitic incidents being a rarity.
 Many immigrated to Israel after the establishment of the state of Israel in 1948, and 2002 estimates number the ethnic Jews in Armenia at under 1,000.

 A Russified Jewish community of 800 officially remains in Armenia, primarily in Yerevan, in addition to the Subbotniks who live near Sevan.
 Rimma Varzhapetian-Feller, head of Armenia's Jewish community, has said that she always felt proud of Armenia when she met fellow Jews from other parts of the former Soviet Union: "We always declare everywhere that there has never been antisemitism in Armenia, that Armenia is a good place for Jews to live and, more importantly, that Armenia is quite a stable country in political and social respects".
 The first instances of antisemitism in Armenia occurred in September 2004 when, for the first time in Armenia's history, the Joint Tragedies Memorial in Yerevan was desecrated.

 On 23 October 2004, Armenian Department for Ethnic and Religious Minority Issues head Hranoush Kharatyan accused Israeli leaders of promoting intolerance toward non-Jews in response to an incident where a yeshiva student spat on Archbishop of Jerusalem Nourhan Manougian during a religious procession in the city.
 The student eventually apologized to the archbishop.
 During her 2012 visit to Armenia, Israeli Minister of Agriculture Orit Noked said: "We are like each other with our history, character, with our small number of population and having communities abroad."

+The Jewish community of Armenia unexpectedly received a surge in population due to the mass exodus of Russians fleeing to Armenia.